nagoldivad/Win10Stuff/Win10_Install.md

 Open Settings, click "System", then "About", scroll down and click the "Rename this PC" button.
 (It'll take effect after next reboot).

-### Upgrade to the latest version of PowerShell
+### Upgrade/install PowerShell 7.x

-In the PowerShell terminal, just use winget: `winget install Microsoft.PowerShell` will upgrade to the latest version.
+It seems Windows PowerShell (5.1) is what you get and stay with by default in Win 10.
+If you want to upgrade to PowerShell 7.x just open your currently installed PowerShell terminal and use winget: `winget install Microsoft.PowerShell` will upgrade/install to the latest version.